MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-hub-workspace-portal.md

 1. Select an existing **Azure AI services** resource or create a new one.
 New Azure AI services include multiple API endpoints for Speech, Content Safety and Azure OpenAI.
 You can also bring an existing Azure OpenAI resource.
 Optionally, choose an existing **Storage account**, **Key vault**, **Container Registry**, and **Application insights** to host artifacts generated when you use AI Foundry.

     > [!TIP]
     > You can skip selecting Azure AI Services if you plan to only work in Azure Machine Learning studio.
-Azure AI Services is required for Azure AI Foundry, and provide access to pre-built AI models for use in prompt flow.
+Azure AI Services is required for Azure AI Foundry, and provides access to pre-built AI models for use in prompt flow.

     :::image type="content" source="~/reusable-content/ce-skilling/azure/media/ai-studio/resource-create-resources.png" alt-text="Screenshot of the Create an Azure AI hub with the option to set resource information." lightbox="~/reusable-content/ce-skilling/azure/media/ai-studio/resource-create-resources.png":::